mmarkdown/mmark/mmark.1.md

 *  BCP14 (RFC 2119) keyword detection.

-## RFC 7749

-This is currently the XML format used by the RFC editor for accepting Internet-Drafts.
-Some of these turn into RFCs.
-For getting text output you'll need xml2rfc for the actual conversion.

 ## RFC 7991

-This is the future XML format used by the RFC editor for accepting Internet-Drafts.
-A valid markdown document can be turned in RFC 7749 or RFC 7991 XML.
+This is the XML format used by the RFC editor for accepting Internet-Drafts.

 ## HTML5